This delicious peach and berry cobbler is made without any added fat - It's also lower in sugar, gluten-free, and vegan-friendly.

 With berries and peaches on the horizon, I decided to pair the two together as the base for this updated version, and then top it with a combination of oats and oat flour.

-I add in an arrowroot slurry to the fruit to create a ‘gooey’ texture, and in lieu of water, I soak the oats with my Homemade Coconut Milk, adding a little natural fat and a bit of sweetness.
+In lieu of water, I soak the oats with my Homemade Coconut Milk, which adds a little natural fat and a bit of sweetness.

 As always, I've kept the added sugar to a minimum, but you could add in a bit more if you like.